Has your water usage increased?

 It is important to have any leaks or plumbing issues fixed quickly by a licensed plumber.
 This will save water and money.

 If the leak is not visible it may be concealed or underground.
 You may be eligible for a remission on the water consumption charge for your residential property.
 If you identify a plumbing issue, plumbing and drainage work carried out in Queensland must be completed by a licensed plumber with the appropriate endorsements.
-Council can only provide a remission on part of the Distribution and Retail portion of your water loss.
-No remission is available on the State Government bulk water portion of your water charges.
+A reimbursement of a percentage of the water charge due to a concealed leak may be available from both Council and the QLD State Government for eligible customers.

 Council considers a concealed leak to be a burst pipe either underground, under or within concrete or underneath a building - where the occupant could not reasonably expect to know of its existence.